 STEP 1: Initial phone interview with our intake officer

-Prior to booking an appointment all of our patients go through a screening process by one of our intake officers, Rachel, Charlotte or Ivana.
+Prior to booking an appointment all of our patients go through a screening process by one of our intake officers, Maddie Fooks or Gabrielle Castle.
 They will go through all your areas of concern as well as ask you about your child’s general skills in other areas.
 At this stage you may be asked to forward us reports from other assessments you may have done so that we can determine the extent of testing still required.
 An initial consultation with the parents will be booked as well as the assessment date for us to formally assess your child.

 STEP 2: Completion of standardised rating scales by parents & teachers

 After your appointment has been booked we will then send you links to online standardised rating scales.
 These include (1) a developmental history questionnaire, (2) a comprehensive development screening questionnaire looking at diagnostic criteria for 13 different disorders including all three subtypes of ADHD, (3) a questionnaire looking at executive skills (eg. planning and organisation).
 These questionnaires not only look at symptoms of ADHD and attention issues, but also look at social, emotional and behavioural issues both at home and at school that may be resulting in behaviours that may be misdiagnosed as ADHD.

 This involves a 1 hour interview with the parents to look holistically at how the child is functioning and to help further guide the assessment process.
 This consultation goes through the developmental history and other possible issues that may underlie attention problems either at school or at home (eg. visual and hearing issues, head injury, sleep problems, sleep apnoea, etc) to help make a differential diagnosis.